QuentinFuxa/NoLanguageLeftWaiting/README.md

 <img src="architecture_NLLW.png"width="730">
 </p>

-**Streaming translation for 200 languages, using NLLB models with KV-cache reuse strategies for real-time applications**
+**Streaming translation for 200 languages, using NLLB models with tokens reuse strategies for real-time applications**

 **Work in progress**